 How to choose the best bottle of oil from the store:

-Look for it to say 100% on the label- companies can omit ingredients, therefore lacing cheaper oils as fillers.
+100%.
+Look for the woods to say "100%" either in the ingredient section or somewhere else on the label.
+Companies can omit ingredients, therefore lacing cheaper oils as fillers.

-Homemade ghee for cooking & I put butter on everything (lol).
+Homemade ghee for high-heat cooking.
+I put butter on everything (lol).